blocksworkz/dao/Why BlockWorkz became a DAO.md

 The existing social media accounts will be moved to the authors for access and security.
 It will be at the decision of the authors to decide who and how the social media activities are managed.

 ### Will the original team be involved?
 The existing team will be part of the community and continue to contribute to the project.
 During the transition period of 6 weeks* the team will be involved full-time until fully transitioned.
+After the 6 weeks the original team will be community members and vote on activities as with all other members.

 The development team will contribute to the BlocksWorkz Community Development Team who will be responsible for developing and maintaining the products.